CaPerez17/AI-Doc/README.md

 - **Environment Separation**: Dev/prod isolation through Firebase project configs and local environment files
 - **TypeScript Backend**: Type safety for Firebase Functions reduces runtime errors and improves developer experience
 - **Reusable Middleware Layer**: Centralized middleware for CORS, validation, error handling, and metrics collection, improving code maintainability and consistency across functions
+- **Public download URL for audio in prototype** –
+  For rapid demo purposes we upload the audio to Cloud Storage in a _public-read_ "audio-uploads/" folder and pass that download URL to `transcribeAudio`.
+  • Simplifies the flow (no auth, no signed URLs, fewer lines of code).
+  • Keeps onboarding friction low for evaluators.
+  • Only non-sensitive sample audio is used during the demo.

 ## Developer Guide